Rent payment by the tenant

 Private sector

-The rent of an empty or furnished rented accommodation used as a principal residence by the tenant is in principle freely fixed by the owner.
+The rent of an empty or furnished rented accommodation used as a principal residence by the tenant is in principle freely fixed by the owner (or the real estate agency).

-However, municipalities in stretched areas are subject to rent control.
-In these municipalities, the rent is capped when the dwelling is rented out (in the case of a new tenant) and when the lease is renewed (in the case of the same tenant).
+However, the municipalities located in a stretched area are subject to rent control.
+In these municipalities, the rent is capped when the dwelling is rented out and when the lease is renewed.

 To find out if the accommodation is in a tense area: